Guide To Become a Judge (With 9 Steps and FAQs)

 After completing schooling, you should create your resume.
-Whether you want to first seek a clerkship or move directly into practicing law at a firm, a strong resume will help you make a positive impression with potential employers.
+Whether you want to first seek a clerkship or move directly into practicing law at a firm, a strong resume will help you make a positive impression on potential employers.
 Your resume should be a combination or functional resume, allowing you to put increased attention on your education and any organizations in which you were a member.

 You should also take the time to customize your resume before sending it out with an application, altering the contents to focus on the skills and duties from the listing you are applying to.
 The closer your resume matches a posting, the more likely you are to make a strong first impression with the hiring manager and earn the opportunity to interview for the role.

-Read more: How to Make a Resume (With Examples)
+Read more: How To Make a Resume (With Examples)

 6. Consider becoming a clerk